Instructor Sanjeev Arora (arora AT cs.princeton.edu). Office hour: Wed 4:30-5:30, COS407

 • Projects (50%)

 • Description: The course project is a research project suggested by you.
 Projects may be either theoretical or practical in nature, as long as they are closely relevant to the course topics.
-We will try to release some examples from past years soon.
+See detailed guidelines here, and past projects here.

 • Project grading: 40% for the project paper, 10% for the final project presentation.